viktor40/HammerBotPython/readme.md

 When someone uses `/help <command>` it will show a detailed explanation of how the command works as well as it's syntax.

 This will only display commands that the user who uses the command can use.
-It will send an error when it tries to access a command it cannot use.
+It will send an error when it tries to access a command it cannot use.ou

 ### Other smaller features